Akteruzzaman519/GitTestRepo/README.md

     git branch -M main  // current branch name rename git push -u origin main // push current repo to remote repo sent code

+    Branch command

+    git branch  (to check branch)

+    git branch -M main  (to rename branch)

+    git checkout branchName  (navigate to branchName)

+    git checkout -b newBranchName   (to create a new branch) git branch -d branchName  (to delete branchName)

+    Merging Code

+    way one
+    git diff branchName (to compare commit branch, file more)

+    git merge barnchName  to merge to branch

+    way two
+    Create PR

+    Pull Request
+    it lets you tell other about changes you have pushed to a branch in a repo on

+    pull command
+    git pull origin BranchName

+    used to fetch and download content from remote repo and immediately update the loacal repo to match that content